BA Psychology (Hons.)

 Key Highlights

-Overall, the curriculum for BA Psychology (Hons) is designed to provide students with a well-rounded education in psychology, covering a range of topics and providing opportunities for practical experiences.
+Overall, the curriculum for the BA Psychology (Hons) program is designed to provide students with a well-rounded education in psychology, offering a diverse range of courses, specialized electives, and practical experiences.
+By fostering a deep understanding of human behavior and mental processes and developing essential skills for professional practice, the program prepares students for success in various career paths within the field of psychology and beyond.

 Frequently Asked Questions